Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care

 The College of Staten Island (CSI) Announces new Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care - Online

-Advanced Practice Registered Nurses from many different specialties interact to form a dynamic online classroom.
+Advanced Practice Registered Nurses from many different specialties will interact to form a dynamic online classroom.
 Along with CSI faculty from the Departments of Nursing and Biology, faculty include national experts/scholars in their field from across the country, each committed to excellence in online teaching.

 The program is three years, part-time and fully online.
 Courses that are synchronous online are scheduled one evening a week.
 Some courses are online hybrid (synchronous/asynchronous) and asynchronous.